Leon Reservoir 2018 Survey Report (PDF 835.8 KB)

 Inland Fisheries Division - Abilene Distrcit

-Fish populations in Leon Reservoir were surveyed in fall 2016 with bass-only electrofishing, in 2018 by electrofishing and trap netting, and in spring 2019 by gill netting.
-Historical data are presented with the 2015-2019 data for comparison.
+Fish populations in Leon Reservoir were surveyed in spring 2022 with tandem hoop netting, fall 2022 with electrofishing and trap netting, and gill netting in spring 2023.
+Historical data are presented with 2022 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description